-Tone-detection performance.
-Responses to the tone-detection task across conditions were scored as correct when made between 50 and 1,750 ms of the respective tone's onset.
-Accuracy for responses to tones within a list was based on the possible number of responses: 40 (i.e., two responses per word) in the tone-monitoring and 1-back conditions and 20 (i.e., one response per word) in the paired-tones condition.
+Tone detection performance-Responses to the tone detection task across the conditions were scored as correct when made between 50-1750 milliseconds of the respective tone's onset.
+Accurate tone responding within a list in the TM and 1back conditions was out of 40 (i.e., 2 responses per word) and out of 20 (i.e., 1 response per word) in the PT condition.

-A 3 (condition: tone monitoring, paired tones, 1-back) × 6 (list: 1-6) repeated measures ANOVA was conducted in order to assess whether overall tone-detection accuracy differed as a consequence of the task demands-namely, the extent to which previously heard tones had to be remembered in order to provide an accurate response.
-There was a significant effect of list, F(2.87, 198.18) =10.44, MSE = 0.03, p < .001, $\eta_G^2 = .05$; specifically, detection accuracy was significantly lower in List 1 than in Lists 2 through 6, adjusted ps < .006.
-There was also a significant effect of condition, F(2, 69) = 4.01, MSE = 0.17, p =.023, η_G^2 = .07.
-Participants in the tone-monitoring condition accurately responded to a significantly greater proportion of the tone events (M = .78, SD = .19) than did participants in the 1-back condition (M = .66, SD = .17), adjusted p = .037.
-Tone performance in the paired-tones condition (M = .77, SD = .13) was also marginally greater than in the 1-back condition, adjusted p = .071, but did not significantly differ from performance in the tone-monitoring condition.
-So participants were less able to successfully complete the 1-back tone-detection task than the other tone tasks, consistent with the predicted difference in task difficulty owing to an increase in task demands.
-That performance did not differ between the tone-monitoring and paired-tones condition suggests that the difference in the two tasks' demands may not have differentially affected their level of difficulty.
-Regardless, average performance indicates that participants were actively engaged in the tone tasks, which assuaged our concerns in Experiment 1 about the extent to which digit-detection performance actually divided attention.
+A 3(Condition: Tone monitoring, Paired tones, 1back) \times 6(List) repeated-measures ANOVA was conducted in order to assess whether overall tone detection accuracy differed as a consequence of the task demands-namely, the extent to which previously heard tones had to be maintained/remembered in order to provide an accurate response.
+There was a significant effect of list, F(2.87, 198.18) = 10.44, MSE = 0.03, p < .001, $\eta^2_G = .05$, such that detection accuracy was significantly lower in List 1 than in Lists 2-6, ps{adi} < .02.
+There was also a significant effect of condition, F(2, 69) = 4.01, MSE = 0.17, p = .02, $\eta^2_G = .07$.
+Participants in the TM condition accurately responded to a significantly greater proportion of the tone events (M = .78, SD = .19) than participants in the 1back condition (M = .66, SD= .17), p{adi} = .04.
+Tone performance in the PT condition (M = .77, SD = .13) was also marginally greater than in the 1back condition, $p{adj} = .07$, but did not significantly differ from the TM condition.
+So, participants were less able to successfully complete the 1back tone detection task than the other tone tasks, consistent with the predicted difference in task difficulty owing to an increase in task demands.
+That performance did not differ between the TM and PT condition suggests that the difference in the two tasks' demands may not have differentially impacted their level of difficulty.
+Regardless, average performance indicates that participants were actively engaged in the tone tasks, assuaging the concerns in Experiment 1 as to the extent to which digit detection performance actually divided attention.